 - Step back, assess and adjust whatever you need to.

-- Take a deep breath, stretch, dream, vision and renew your resolve.
+- Take a deep breath, stretch, dream, vision and start a fresh list.

-- Now is the time to recommit to your goals.
+- Now is the time to create and recommit to your goals.

 The major reason for setting a goal is for what it makes of you to accomplish it.
 What it makes of you will always be the far greater value than what you get.